 Transition from FPHM to Internal Medicine Certificate

-If you have not passed an assessment in Internal Medicine since passing the Hospital Medicine exam, you can send a request to have ABIM re-instate your Internal Medicine certificate with the assessment due date currently assigned to your Hospital Medicine exam.
+You can send a request to have ABIM re-instate your Internal Medicine certificate with the assessment due date currently assigned to your Hospital Medicine exam.
 You will be withdrawn from the FPHM program.
 The display under My Assessments and Certifications will be updated.
 You will not need to pass an Internal Medicine MOC exam any earlier than the date currently required to maintain your FPHM designation.

 Points earned toward maintaining your Hospital Medicine certificate may be applied to other certificates you choose to maintain.